Torkiliuz/dc_uploader/README.md

 If you have many directories you want to upload at once, but don't want to manually run `upload.sh` so many times, use `queue_upload.sh`.
 Create a file and write the same directory path you'd normally use for `upload.sh`, with each directory on a separate line.
 Then, just call `queue_upload.sh [QUEUE FILE] [OPTION]`.

 Use `queue_upload.sh` exactly the same as you would `upload.sh`, just that instead of providing a directory, you provide a queue file.
 The only difference is that link/copy/move argument is mandatory, not optional.
-Don't worry, if the directory already exists in DATADIR, the argument is ignore for that directory, as `upload.sh` is what is called under the hood and already has such checks.
+Don't worry, again, if the directory already exists in DATADIR, the argument is ignored for that directory, as `upload.sh` is what is called under the hood and already has such checks.

 The queue file provided to `queue_upload.sh` can either be a full absolute path or a relative path relative to `queue_upload.sh`. e.g. `queue_upload.sh some_queue_file.txt [OPTION]` if queue file is located in the same folder as `queue_upload.sh`.